 A breast self-exam or BSE, is a visual and physical inspection of your own breast that any woman can and should do to look for changes and or problems with the breast.
-Every woman’s breast are different so it is important to know the look and feel of your breast.
-Being familiar with your breast will help you differentiate between any normal and abnormal findings during your self-exam.
+Every woman’s breasts are different so it is important to know the look and feel of your breast.
+Being familiar with your breasts will help you differentiate between any normal and abnormal findings during your self-exam.
 Breast self-exams are easy to do, can be done in minutes and in the comfort of your own home.
 They are usually performed while standing or lying down.

 Breast are checked for any unusual distortions:

 It’s important to remember that changes in the breast can be normal.
 Lumpy, bumpy breasts can also be normal.
 Not all lumps, bumps and changes in the breast will turn out to be breast cancer.
 In fact, according to the American Cancer Society, even most biopsy results aren’t cancer.
 Breast changes happen for all kinds of reasons: menstrual cycles, birth control pills, pregnancy, aging and menopause.
 Routine breast self-examination is one of the best ways to detect a change in the breast.
 Get to know your breasts so you can identify what’s normal and what’s not.

 How Often Do I Do A Breast Self-Exam?

 Routine breast self-exams should be performed once a month by all women.
 Especially women in their 20s and 30s who are not undergoing regular mammography screenings.
 The best time to do a breast self-exam is approximately 3-7 days after the first day of your period.
 This is when the breasts are less tender and lumpy during your monthly cycle.
 A breast self-exam should not cause any discomfort.
 You should focus on doing the exams at the same time every month.